Fraud Android SDK

 The credentials should be specified and are available within your Forter portal.
 These credentials aren't sensitive but we keep these private to avoid caching by bots and search engines.

-The Forter Android SDK uses the common internet access permission.
-Even if you just started developing your app you've probably already added this permission to your manifest.
-If you haven't, please add the following line to your manifest file:
+Forter's Android SDK uses the common internet access permission.
+Even if you just started developing your app you've probably already added those permissions to your manifest.
+If you haven't, please add the following lines to your manifest file:

 <uses-permission android:name="android.permission.INTERNET" />